I’m not sure what I intend for this picture to indicate:

 Altogether, these nootropics combine to simultaneously deliver energized, focus-sharpened attention and calm, relaxed cognition.
 It’s a unique push-pull stack with an almost bionic natural-synthetic formula design.
 For those not turned off by the synthetic ingredients, Awakened Alchemy may deliver just the right balance of psychostimulation and cognitive relaxation, if used correctly.

 Are these the only methods to reducing ADHD symptoms in a healthy manner?

-No. More & more research is discovering nootropic & non-nootropic substances that may help alleviate issues with focus, attention, & energy.
+No. More and more research is discovering nootropic and non-nootropic substances that may help alleviate issues with focus, attention, and energy.
 Additionally, lifestyle habits such as meditation, exercise (HUGE emphasis on exercise), and elimination of artificial foods may come a long way in terms of ADHD, not to mention the various other health benefits that come with these practices.